stanman71/Miranda/install.md

 - Create a SOCKS proxy using SecureCRT.
 First, create a new folder and configure a “master” session (in this case “1 – vDeploy”).

-       >>> “Session Options > Port Forwarding”, add a new forwarding connection.
+       >>> Session Options > Port Forwarding
+           add a new forwarding connection.

            You need a random name, the port number and you need to enable “Dynamic forwarding using SOCKS 4 or 5”.

 <p align="center">
   <img src="https://git.xantaro.net/Contrail-Factory/documentation/images/port_forwarding.png">